Arkansas-Pine Bluff women’s hoops player killed in shooting

 No further details about the shooting were available.

-Wade, an 18-year-old freshman guard from Lake Village, hadn’t played in any of Arkansas-Pine Bluff’s first three games.
+Wade, an 18-year-old freshman walk-on guard from Lake Village, hadn’t played in any of Arkansas-Pine Bluff’s first three games.
+Arkansas-Pine Bluff coach Dawn Brown said Wade had been participating in practices and that the team was planning to start playing her in games when the Lady Lions began Southwestern Athletic Conference competition.

 More AP women’s college basketball: https://apnews.com/Womenscollegebasketball and https://twitter.com/AP_Top25